Human Trafficking in Albania: Hiding in Plain Sight

 According to the United Nations, human trafficking is the third largest international crime industry in the world after illegal drugs and arms trafficking.

 "More people are enslaved today than ever before.
-They are not in shackles or on plantations.
+They are not in shackles or on farms.
 People are coerced into employment and then have no freedom to leave.
 They have no place to go.
 They are told they are worthless, and are moved from one place to another," says Steinitz.

 Those most vulnerable to trafficking include women and children, poor and socially marginalized people, economic migrants, refugees, and victims of domestic violence and other abuse.